-FHF02 is equipped with four wires.
+Cables may act as a source of distortion by picking up capacitive noise.
 Keep the distance between data logger or amplifier and sensor as short as possible.

-Wires may act as a source of distortion by picking up capacitive noise.
-In an electrically "quiet" environment the FHF02 cable may be extended without problem to 100 metres.
+In an electrically "quiet" environment the FHF03 cable may be extended without problem.
 If done properly, the sensor signal, although small, will not significantly degrade because the sensor resistance is very low (which results in good immunity to external sources) and because there is no current flowing (so no resistive losses).

-Wire and connection specifications are summarised below.
+Cable and connection specifications are summarised below.